zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

 Binaries for Windows can be found in the download section of http://mspgcc.sf.net

-Linux users should refer to the next secion.
+Linux users should refer to the next section.

 Building from source